Is Palm Oil Bad For The Environment?

 Palm oil (Elaeis guineensis) is the most widely used vegetable oil-based food and product additive on the planet.
 Palm oil comes from the fruit of palm oil trees that grow in tropical climates.

-Native to Africa, a single oil palm crop can yield up to one-third more oil than crops like rapeseed oil, olives, coconuts and corn.
+Native to Africa, a single oil palm crop can yield up to one-third more oil than crops like rapeseed oil, olive oil, coconut oil and corn.

 Surprisingly, palm oil is also cleaner and more sustainable, since it needs fewer chemical fertilisers and pesticides.
 This makes palm oil a green and efficient crop.